HarisCavkic/irobm_repo/README.md

-# ProjectLab Intelligent Robot Manipulation
+# ProjectLab IRM Final Report

 This repository contains the code and documentation for the ProjectLab IRM project.
 The project focuses on building a tower and a pyramid with cubes using a robotic arm in a simulated and real environment.
 The project leverages ROS, MoveIt, and perception algorithms to accomplish the tasks.